GaloisInc/swanky/README.md

 # `popsicle`: A rust library for private set intersection

-`popsicle` is a library written in rust that provides traits and protocol implementations for private set intersection (PSI).
+`popsicle` is a rust library that provides protocol implementations for private set intersection (PSI).

-`popsicle` currently only implements the Pinkas-Schneider-Zohner PSI protocol based on the oblivious PRF of Kolesnikov-Kumaresan-Rosulek-Trieu.
-Hopefully more flavors of PSI will be added in the future.
+`popsicle` currently implements the following PSI protocols:

+* The Pinkas-Schneider-Zohner PSI protocol based on the oblivious PRF of Kolesnikov-Kumaresan-Rosulek-Trieu.

+* The Pinkas-Schnedier-Tkachenko-Yanai PSI protocol based on the oblivious programmable PRF of Kolesnikov-Matania-Pinkas-Rosulek-Trieu.

 **`popsicle` should be considered unstable and under active development until version 1.0 is released**